jppinker/oge_math/new_problems_by_skills/readme1.txt

 I did not ask LLM to define skills for each step since these problems are designed to cover specific skill after all.

 I did not separate each Step to individual column.

-I did not ask LLM to define "code" from OGE codificator, since we will have a table with correspondance between skills and codes.
-So we will do it automatically when this correspondance is defined.